Kalervo Kummola

 Kalervo Juhani Kummola (born 21 November 1945) is a Finnish ice hockey executive, businessman, and politician.
 He co-founded the hockey club Kiekko-67 at age 21, was later marketing director for HC Turun Palloseura, and chief executive officer of the SM-liiga.
 Becoming a board member of the Finnish Ice Hockey Association in 1975, he was elected vice-president in 1990, and served as president from 1997 to 2016.
 He helped organize multiple World Championships hosted in Finland, was an International Ice Hockey Federation (IIHF) vice-president from 2003 to 2021, and chairman of the Finnish Olympic Committee from 2005 to 2016.

 In business, Kummola co-founded the television production company VipVision, and was its chief executive officer from 1987 to 1999.
 He also served as chairman of the Tampere chamber of commerce, was the chief executive officer of the Tampere Hall entertainment and convention facility.
 In politics, he is a member of the National Coalition Party, was the member of the Parliament of Finland for Pirkanmaa from 1999 to 2003, served on the City Council of Tampere for 15 years, and was a member of the Pirkanmaa regional council, and served on the Finnish delegation to Nordic Council.
+He was appointed mayor of Tampere in May 2023, serving until May 2025.

-Kummola was inducted into the builder category of the Finnish Hockey Hall of Fame in 1996, was named an inductee into the builder category of the IIHF Hall of Fame in 2023.
+Kummola was inducted into the builder categories of the Finnish Hockey Hall of Fame in 1996, and the IIHF Hall of Fame in 2023.
 He was the first hockey person awarded the Grand Cross of Merit for Finnish Sports Culture and Sport, and was given the honorary title of Consul General by the president of Finland.
-Other honors given to Kummola include the Knight of the Order of the White Rose of Finland, the Order of the White Double Cross, and the Golden Cross of the Finnish Olympic Committee.
+Other honors given to Kummola include the Knight of the Order of the White Rose of Finland, the Medal of the President of the Slovak Republic, and the Golden Cross of the Finnish Olympic Committee.